labtom/tw-task-docusaurus/docs/intro.md

 After you've installed `Node.js` on your computer, you can easily run the development server.

 To do that, you'll need to complete two simple steps:
-1. Install `node_modules` in this repository in your code editor
+1. Install `node_modules` in this repository in your code editor.
 2. Once that's done - run the localhost.

 So, open up a terminal in the repository in your code editor and: